What are the pros and cons of a combi boiler?

 Cons of a combi boiler

 While combi boilers have a lot of benefits, there are still some things that they aren’t able to do as well as a conventional system.
-For example, a combi boiler:
+Some cons of a combi boiler include:

-- Doesn’t allow you to use multiple hot water appliances at once, although other combi possibilities are available as mentioned earlier in the article.
+They don’t let you use multiple showers or taps at the same time (although other combi possibilities are available as mentioned earlier in the article).

 Many conventional systems rely on gravity to work effectively.
 This is why the tank must be located as high up as possible (generally in the loft).
-However, a combi boiler takes its water in directly via the mains.
-If your mains supply has poor pressure, your taps and showerheads won’t have much pressure either.
+However, a combi boiler takes its water directly from the mains.
+This is fine if your mains supply has good pressure, but if the pressure is poor, you’ll notice a difference in the pressure of your showers and taps, too.
 Before having a combi boiler installed, it’s a good idea to check your mains pressure.
 Although check with the installer for ways around this, for example booster pumps.

 Unlike conventional boiler systems, combi boilers don’t have an immersion heater.
 This means that, if your boiler was to break down, there is no backup system so you would be left completely without heating or hot water until the boiler is repaired.